 - Saves Valuable Time – Besides increasing test coverage, parallel also decreases the amount of time you’re actually spending on each test.
 Since you’re running multiple tests at the same time, rather than one after the other, you’re testing gets done in the fraction of the time it normally takes.
 In fact, just running 2 tests in parallel doubles your speed, and the more you run in parallel, the more time you save that can be spent elsewhere.
 This means you can redirect that energy to go back to performing the exploratory tests and looking at new parts of your application at while still meeting your deadlines.

 - Improving the Development Workflow – Not only does parallel testing make your job easier, it allows for better communication between departments and improves the productivity of your entire team.
 By allowing for faster feedback and better reporting, parallel testing equips you with the ability to relay results from testing back to your team earlier in the development cycle.
-This means that parallel testing will be useful in your organization’s effort to shift left and implement Continuous Integration and Delivery practices that will get iterations to market faster and with fewer bugs.
+This means that parallel testing will be useful in your organization’s effort to shift left and implement Continuous Testing to get iterations to market faster and with fewer bugs.

 - Go Scriptless – With CrossBrowserTesting, you now have even more ways to run your tests in parallel.
 With our Selenium grid, you can use your Selenium skills to write tests and run them in parallel.
 With Record & Replay, you can also achieve parallel testing with zero coding knowledge needed by executing a test manually then rerunning your suites across the browsers your choose.
 This means teams who are both new to automation and experienced in Selenium can benefit from the capabilities of parallel testing.

 We could talk all day about how amazing parallel testing is, but don’t take our word for it.
 Whether you’ve automated 100 tests or 1, you can easily start running tests in parallel now to experience more code coverage with less time spent on manual regressions.